 A Little About Me

-- I am pretty sure my daughter, Alivia (6) is the most intelligent and talkative little girl her age.
+- I am pretty sure our daughter, Alivia (9) is the most intelligent and talkative girl her age.
 No bias whatsoever.
-She loves riding horses (like her mother), playing with her cousins, reading, and has a insatiable curiosity.
-Based on her care for baby dolls, I am pretty sure she will make a great wife and mother someday.
+She loves riding horses (like her mother), playing with her cousins, reading, and has an insatiable curiosity.

-- We are adjusting to life where our kids outnumber us, with the arrival of our son, Levi in January 2016.
-He has brought both joy and challenge as we juggle his needs with those of his siblings.
+- We are adjusting to life where our kids outnumber us 2-to-1, with the arrival of Chloe in November 2018.

 - I suppose with a wife who enjoys mowing the lawn, it is a good thing I know my way around the kitchen.
-Below is a great recipe for French toast I believe I have perfected.
+Below is a great recipe for French toast.
 Also, I am a fan of any dessert that has both chocolate and peanut butter in it…total Reese’s addict.

 - I have been privileged to watch the Block Imaging team grow in size (from 2 to 100+) and capacity (from dealer flips of CTs and MRIs, to full-line equipment sales, parts, service, refurbishment, warranties).
 I look forward to what we will continue to accomplish into the future.

 Last but not least, you might catch that my last name is eerily similar to the name of the company.
 That is no coincidence, as my father, Bruce Block is our founder.
 I count it a privilege to serve alongside Jason, Jeremy, and Josh, my three older brothers and the rest of the Block Imaging Team.
 We take very seriously serving our customers, because at the end of the day, every business card and phone call answered start with our last name.
 We also realize every day that patients rely on our expertise in helping provide them with a second chance at life.

 - ½ tsp. cinnamon

 - 3 eggs

 - 1 C milk